-Aurelie Sheehan is the author of two novels, History Lesson for Girls and The Anxiety of Everyday Objects, as well as a short story collection, Jack Kerouac Is Pregnant.
+Aurelie Sheehan is the author of two novels, History Lesson for Girls and The Anxiety of Everyday Objects, as well as two short story collections, Jewelry Box: A Collection of Histories and Jack Kerouac Is Pregnant.
 Her work has been published in journals including Alaska Quarterly Review, Conjunctions, Epoch, Fairy Tale Review, Fence, New England Review, Ploughshares, and The Southern Review.
 She has received a Pushcart Prize, a Camargo Fellowship, the Jack Kerouac Literary Award, and an Artist Project Grant from the Arizona Commission on the Arts.
-Aurelie is an associate professor of fiction at the University of Arizona in Tucson.
+Sheehan is an associate professor of fiction at the University of Arizona in Tucson.

 Agent: Ellen Levine, Trident Media Group